Mac-Rsh/mr-library/document/tool/tool_EN.md

 ## Supported Commands

+- `-b`：Build projects for the development environment (MDK5, Eclipse support)
-- `m`: Launches the graphical configuration interface
+- `-m`: Launches the graphical configuration interface
 - `lic`: Displays license information
-- `mdk`: Configures the project for MDK (Keil)
-- `ecl`: Configures the project for Eclipse

 The build script greatly simplifies the configuration and integration process, allowing developers to quickly start development without needing to understand the internal workings of the project.